 My objective is to work on challenging research problems of both scientific and practical importance where my team's results provide novel approaches and unprecedented results.
 I excel in real–world rapid physical prototyping to solve complex engineering challenges.
 When you need something that works as soon as possible, I will find a way.
-Presently, I am a Research-Option Masters in Science graduate student in Biomedical Engineering (BME) at Carnegie Mellon University.
-He is a Bioengineered Organs Initiative Researcher under the expert guidance of principal investigator Dr. Keith Cook, Professor, and BME Department Head.
-His mission is to develop replacement artificial bioengineered organs to prevent and alleviate human suffering from organ failure caused by disease, trauma, or combat injury.
-Long-term, his goal is to contribute to regenerative medicine so humans can heal faster, regenerate diseased organs, and regrow amputated limbs.
-Lukas W. DiBeneditto has a background in computer programming, iterative mechanical design, project management, psychology, public speaking, rapid prototyping, research methods, statistical analysis, and systems architecture.
+Presently, I am a Research-Option Masters in Science graduate student in Biomedical Engineering (BME) at Carnegie Mellon University and a Bioengineered Organs Initiative Researcher for principal investigator Dr. Keith Cook, Professor, and BME Department Head.
+My current research is focused on supplemental artificial bioengineered organs to prevent and alleviate human suffering from organ failure caused by disease, trauma, or combat injury.
+Long-term, my goal is to contribute to regenerative medicine so humans can heal faster, regenerate diseased organs, and regrow amputated limbs.
+I have a background in computer programming, destructive testing, iterative mechanical design, project management, psychology, public speaking, rapid prototyping, research methods, statistical analysis, and systems architecture.

 I am please to announce my online tool define: Biomedical Engineering Dictionary (BMEDIC)